Patient Participation Group – Old Mill and Millgates Medical Practice

 Many thanks for your assistance

 The PPG constitution document can be found here Constitution Document

 Next General Meeting

-Our next meeting is to be on Wednesday 28th February 2018 at Poringland Surgery.
+Our next meeting is to be on October 2019 at Poringland Old Mill Surgery.
+All patients welcome.

 Stroke Information Evening held on Wednesday 25th October 2017